top of page

 "Shut up, the lot of you.
 Gilda is Serafine's best friend, and Serafine is your alphas' mate.
 Show some respect," Cook growled.
 She was formidable when she got started.

-I’m lucky she took me under her wing, although I don’t know why.
-She didn’t need to treat me any different than I had always been treated.
-I’d never told a soul about the way other humans treated me at Esoti’s stronghold.
+I'm lucky she took me under her wing, though I don't know why.
+She didn't need to treat me any different to another.
+I'd never told a soul about the way other humans treated me at Esoti's stronghold.
 Not even Serafine.
 She had enough to contend with.
-Compared to hers, my life was charmed, but Cook must have seen something in me, and that had earned her my wholehearted gratitude.
+Compared to hers, my life was charmed, but Cook must have seen something in me, and that had earned her my gratitude.

-I nodded, though I wasn’t sure she saw the action before I felt her presence move away.
-There wasn’t much else I could do.
+I nodded, though I wasn't sure she saw the action before her presence moved away.
+There wasn't much else I could do.
 I hunkered against the wall as more people filtered into the room.
 The stink of fear grew more pungent the longer we waited.

-The basement wasn’t under the house.
-It was an underground bunker, well-hidden in the forest and used for emergencies.
-I knew of its existence, but not exactly where it was because I’d never been taken there.
-Even if I had been, I’d never find it again without markers.
+The basement wasn't under the house.
+It was an underground bunker, hidden in the forest and used for emergencies.
+I knew of its existence, but not where it was because I'd never been taken there.
 I hoped it was large enough to keep everyone safe.
-Well, as safe as we all could be beneath the all-powerful force of one of The Six.
+Well, as safe as we could be beneath the power of one of The Six.

 I pressed against the wall to wait for Cook to help me, but the swell of bodies was too great.
-Someone pushed into me.
-I overbalanced and tripped into the flow of bodies that continued to sweep me along with them.
+Someone pushed into me and I was pulled into the flow of bodies that swept me along with them.

 "Cook!"
 I shouted.

-“Get going.”
+"Get going."
 Rough hands propelled me outside and down the stairs.
-My feet caught in long, damp grass as I stumbled.
-Someone brushed past me, and I clutched their shirt so I wouldn’t fall over.
-The scent of pine filled my lungs as the group swept me into the forest.
+My feet caught in long, damp grass as I stumbled with the blades wet with dew and slippery beneath my boots.
+The sharp scent of pine resin filled my lungs as the group swept me into the forest.
+Someone brushed past me, and I clutched their shirt so I wouldn't fall over.

-“Waddaya think you’re doing?”
-The male whose shirt I’d grabbed tore my grip away before shoving me.
-I tripped backward, bracken scraping my calves as another thunderous crack exploded around us.
+"Waddaya think you're doing?"
+The male whose shirt I'd grabbed tore my grip away before shoving me.
+I tripped backward, bracken scraping my calves with tiny thorns, as another thunderous crack exploded around us.
 Echoes rippled across the sky from horizon to horizon.

-“The dome is cracking apart.
+"The dome is cracking apart.
 Change!
-Run!” a male yelled.
-The air filled with ozone, and footfalls turned into the click of claws.
-I reached around me, my hands scraping against branches and twigs, finding empty space.
+Run!" a male yelled.
+The air filled with ozone, that sharp, electric scent that made my nose tingle, and footfalls turned into the click of claws on stone and earth.
+I reached around me, hands scraping against rough bark and brittle twigs, finding empty space.

 "Cook?"
 I yelled, but the wolves had disappeared into the forest, much quicker on four feet than two.

-My chest squeezed as oxygen was sucked from the air.
-My hair lifted with an unseen force before a shockwave pounded into me, the vibrations shattering my bones and liquefying my insides.
-The unknown force lifted me off the ground and threw me backward into the complete silence of a vacuum.
+My chest squeezed as something sucked oxygen from the air.
+My hair lifted with an unseen force, strands tickling my cheeks like spider silk, before a shockwave pounded into me, vibrations shattering my bones and liquefying my insides.
+The unknown force lifted me off the ground and threw me backward into the silence of a vacuum.
 Numbing air surrounded me, squeezing, squeezing, squeezing before throwing me free.

-The back of my head slammed into cold, unforgiving ground, and white-hot pain ricocheted through my skull.
-My chest constricted, my lungs refusing to drag in the oxygen I desperately needed, but there was nothing to breathe.
+The back of my head slammed into cold, stone that bit into my skull like teeth, and white-hot pain ricocheted through every nerve.
+My chest constricted, lungs refusing to drag in the oxygen I needed, but there was nothing to breathe.
 No oxygen.
 No air.
-My chest crushed and bones shattered.

 A startled shout sounded close by.
-Heavy footfalls pounded louder before someone fell next to me.
-Something soft and cold sprayed over me as he landed.
+A male voice.
+Heavy footfalls pounded the earth beside me before someone fell next to me with a thud that vibrated through the ground.
+Something soft and cold sprayed over me as he landed, droplets that tasted of metal and salt when they hit my lips.

 "Do not die, female!" a male voice demanded, as though I had a choice.

-I didn’t want to die—deep down past the panic was the sure certainty that I was facing death—but then a tiny flutter rose from a place hidden deep within me.
-Sparks filled my blood, imbuing my veins with an unknown energy that fizzed through my body.
+I didn't want to die, but then a tiny flutter of life rose from a place from deep within me.
+Sparks filled my blood, imbuing my veins with unknown energy that fizzed through my body.
 Shadows morphed within the impenetrable darkness of my vision, forming into blurred, meaningless shapes.
-I didn’t understand what they were.
+I didn't understand what they were.
 What they meant.
 They overloaded my brain before they hit a wall of pure shock.
-And then . . . understanding.
+And then... understanding.

 I.